lfschenone/pixelmural/README.md

 * Spectrum bug: when selecting a color, if you click the pencil or the mural directly after, the color isn't updated.
 This is contrary to the documented behaviour, and may be related to https://github.com/bgrins/spectrum/issues/301
 * When selecting a tool like the pencil, and pressing the spacebar, the tool switches to move but then returns.
+* When painting too many pixels, the bucket erases instead of painting!
+There is a bugfix in place that simply limits the amount of pixels that the bucket can paint.
+* The null color is transmitted to the server as an empty string.

 Tasks
 -----
-* Mobile version
-* The bucket completely fails when painting a lot
+* Zoom locally before loading from the server
+* Zoom with pinch
 * Zoom with the wheel
-* Zoom locally before loading from the server
+* Undoing and then redoing doesn't work perfect

 Tasks if and when there is enough traffic
 -----------------------------------------
 * Fix the encoding issue with Facebook names
 * Accesskeys?
-* Download button?
+* Download screenshot button?
 * Custom SVG icons
 * Only load new pixels
-* Use WebSockets
+* WebSockets?
 * Live updating
 * Migrate to node.js?
 * API documentation?
 * Steam version, contact Daniel Steer
-* Rotate?
 * Stateless API